 If you’re interested in taking a road trip while in Japan but don’t want to opt for the mundane rental cars from the typical rental services, you’re in luck!
 Here’s a selection of unique cars you can rent in Japan.
 Keep in mind, some of these services may have age limits and may require special membership fees for use of the service.

-In order to rent out the i-Road, you will need to be upgraded to “Stage 2” membership.
-To become a Stage 2 member, you will need to rent out a couple cars to accumulate points.
-Once you have enough points, you will have to take a short lesson on operating the vehicle safely.
+In order to rent out the i-Road, you will need to register with Time Car PLus, and then make a reservation for Ha:mo RIDE.
+You will also have to take a short lesson on operating the vehicle safely.
 Pass those conditions with flying colors and you’re on your way to i-Roading it out in Tokyo.

 Car fanatics flock from around the world to test out Fun2drive’s line-up of old and new Japanese sports cars.
 It’s easy to see why, each Skyline GT-R, from the historic “Hakosuka” to the “Godzilla” R35, can be rented out, one-by-one or all at once.
 They aren’t limited to the Yokohama-based automaker either.
 The shop has prepared VTEC-powered Hondas and rotary-powered Mazdas too.
 Some of the vehicles have been made to look like the cars from the popular anime Initial D as well!
 So for those who had always dreamed of making their anime fantasies a reality, here’s your chance.

 The best part is, the shop is located in the heart of Hakone, about 90 minutes from Tokyo, so all the twisty roads to fill your street racing appetite are available just down the block.
 Enjoy the beautiful landscapes and take a dip in an onsen before heading back to Tokyo.